 All buffets here offer adorable Keiki options (I may confess to having indulged in the donuts here).

 Located near the pool, we ate several times at Ferraro’s Bar e Ristorante where the sunset is also fantastic.
 So is the seafood Cobb salad, kids’ steak (my daughter ordered it multiple times) as well as the charcuterie and cheese board.
 My husband ordered a lobster pasta that was also out-of-this-world.

 The view over the resort is arguably the best from here.
 The indoor-outdoor vibe proved the perfect spot to unwind with a cocktail and small plates after a long day of travel or sightseeing.
 A hula dancer performed to live music—talk about the perfect Hawaiian ambiance—and even allowed younger kids to jump in and give it a whirl.

 My other advice is to order a Japanese breakfast whenever it’s on a menu at a Four Seasons property as they are exquisite.

 In-room dining is a perfect solution for late mornings and times when caving up in the room seems like the best idea.

 The Spa and Fitness Center

-I meant to book a spa treatment but since the three of us don’t travel together that often, there never seemed like a good time.
+I meant to book a spa treatment but since the three of us don’t travel together that often, there never seemed to be a good time for me to escape.
 Cardio equipment at the fitness center is open-air for ocean breezes.
 Golf and tennis are also available.

 She also loved Maui Zipline, a scenic 25-minute drive away.
 We rode five lines in sequence with witty guides who paid incredibly close attention to safety.
 The lines draped over a lush tropical plantation with panoramic views to the ocean on one side and mountains on the other.
 It’s perfect for families, but not necessarily for the adrenaline junkie.